okonomichiyaki/supercat/030-general-priorities.md

 	- No: <!-- Build city priority=5 --> Does bot have at least one claim? → Construction
 <#endif>

-✦ Can bot use an ability on a ready Guild card? → Select suit matching ability, then exhaust Guild card.
+✦ Can bot use an ability on a ready Guild or lore card? → Select suit matching ability, then exhaust card.
 Use ability, then go to page for card's suit if actions remaining.

 ✦ <!-- priority=6 --><!-- priority=7 --> Can bot Tax or Secure to contend undeclared ambition, take captives, or grow a lead in a declared ambition? <br>→ Administration/Aggression